CuriousGu/data_structures/README.md

 - **Python**: Known for its simplicity and readability, Python implementations offer clarity and ease of understanding.
 - **C++**: Renowned for its efficiency and performance, C++ implementations are ideal for high-performance computing.
-- **Rust**: Recognized for its safety and concurrency features, Rust implementations combine performance with memory safety.

 ## Structure